dsktschy/laravel-mix-ejs/README.md

 )
 ```

-You can also set the following two extra options in it.
+You can also set the following extra options in it.

 #### base